GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Zoom In / Out = mouse scroll wheel

 - Special notes about `ASSIMP Viewer` which is using [ASSIMPJS](https://github.com/kovacsv/assimpjs) interface and [ASSIMP](https://github.com/assimp/assimp) library:
-  - This is a revamped version of my GLTF Viewer and is a sort of ASSIMP / three.js hybrid
+  - This is a revamped version of my GLTF v2.0 Viewer and is a sort of ASSIMP / three.js hybrid
   - Might have bugs and interface / library related limitations and slow to load some models
-  - GLTF / GLB v2.0 and DRC models will be handled by three.js (using THREE.MeshStandardMaterial)
+  - GLTF / GLB v2.0 and DRC models will be handled by three.js
-  - All other formats will be handled by ASSIMP(JS) (using THREE.MeshLambertMaterial)
+  - All other formats, including GLTF / GLB v1.0, will be handled by ASSIMP(JS)
-  - Supported formats: 3DS, 3MF, A3D, AC, AC3D, ACC, AMF, ASE, B3D, BLEND, BVH, COB, CSM, DAE, DRC, DXF, FBX, GLB, GLTF + BIN, HMP, IFC, IQM, IRR, IRRMESH, KMZ, LWO, LWS, LXO, M3D, MD2, MD3, MD5MESH, MDC, MDL, MESH, MS3D, NFF, OBJ + MTL, OFF, OGEX, PLY, PMX, Q3O, Q3S, RAW, SIB, SMD, STL, TER, X, X3D, XGL, XML, ZAE, ZGL
+  - Supported formats: 3DS, 3MF, A3D, AC, AC3D, ACC, AMF, ASE, B3D, BLEND, BVH, COB, CSM, DAE, DRC, DXF, FBX, GLB, GLTF + BIN, HMP, IFC, IQM, IRR, IRRMESH, KMZ, LWO, LWS, LXO, M3D, MD2, MD3, MD5MESH, MDC, MDL, MESH, MS3D, NDO, NFF, OBJ + MTL, OFF, OGEX, PLY, PMX, Q3O, Q3S, RAW, SIB, SMD, STL, TER, X, X3D, XGL, XML, ZAE, ZGL
-  - Unsupported formats: 3D, JT, M3, PK3, WRL
+  - Unsupported formats: 3D, BSP, JT, M3, PK3, WRL
     - the viewer will allow you to select and load these files but they just don't work currently
-  - Some models might show rather small so use the `Scale` and also flatShading `F` controls, also change background if necessary
   - When using the viewer's URL option remember the following:
     - BIN and / or MTL file URLs need to be added alongside the model URL and comma separated, this would normally apply to GLTF and OBJ files
     - For MD2 models you will have to add their texture URL, for example: